How to Start a Blog in 7 Easy Steps

 A blog can also be an excellent opportunity to express yourself creatively.
 You could use it to publish your writing, including reviews, short stories, or even poems.
-This can not only motivate you to keep improving your writing but can also help to grow your audience.
+This can motivate you to improve your writing and grow your audience.
 Some bloggers have even managed to turn their blogging into careers as published writers.

 Of course, while we’re clearly fans of blogging, that doesn’t mean it’s free from potential problems and difficulties.
 For one, your blog requires a considerable investment of time and effort to be successful.
 There are also plenty of common blogging mistakes you’ll want to avoid, such as having an irregular posting schedule, using a site with long loading times, and most importantly, writing sub-par content.

 Even so, these are almost all issues you can avoid.
-If you take the time to plan, create a well-performing site, and work on improving your writing, you’ll be well-equipped to run a blog that people will genuinely enjoy reading.
+If you take the time to plan your content, create a well-performing site, and work on improving your writing, you’ll be well-equipped to run a blog that people will genuinely enjoy reading.

-While it might seem like a secondary consideration, naming your blog isn’t a task you should take lightly.
+Naming your blog isn’t a task that should be taken lightly.
 After all, a name can help to brand your blog and make it more memorable.
-In addition, especially if your blog takes off, you’ll want your chosen name to be something you’re happy with.

-Most blog names can be roughly separated into two categories:
+Most blog names can be separated into two categories:

 - Keyword-based.
-These are names that contain relevant keywords, in order to be descriptive and make the purpose of the blog clear.
+These are names that contain relevant keywords in order to describe the purpose or theme of the blog.
 Some examples include British Beauty Blogger and Car and Driver.

 - Brand-based.
 These blog names focus on a brand and tend to be shorter and more memorable.
 A few examples are Kotaku and BMWBLOG.

-If you feel stuck and need a bit of inspiration at this stage, some tools can help you out.
-For instance, there are several online name generators you can use to create potential names based on a word or phrase.
-One of our favorites is simply called Blog Name Generator.
+If you feel stuck and need a bit of inspiration, you can use an online name generator.
+These provide potential names based on a word or phrase.
+One of our favorite tools is called Blog Name Generator:

-This site lets you enter information related to your blog, including its tone and subject matter.
+This site asks you to enter some information related to your blog, including its tone and subject matter.
 It then creates a series of names that you can use for inspiration.

-You can either use one of these options outright or take them as inspiration to help you come up with something unique.
-Either way, it’s essential that you make sure to search for your chosen blog name using Google to ensure that you don’t accidentally infringe on someone else’s brand.
+You can either select one of these options or use them as inspiration to come up with something unique.
+Either way, it’s essential that you search for your chosen blog name using Google to make sure that you don’t accidentally infringe on someone else’s brand.

 At this point, you’ll need to consider which platform you’ll use to build your blog.
-As we’ve previously discussed, there are numerous platforms available for this purpose.
+As we’ve previously discussed, there are numerous platforms available.
 For example, you can choose a dedicated blogging platform, such as Tumblr or Blogger, both of which are free.

-However, we only recommend using these ‘free blog’ solutions if you’re starting a personal blog that’s meant to function like a journal (due to their limited functionality and customization options).
-Using a blogging platform can also come across as ‘cheap’ or unprofessional, especially if the blog is tied to a business.
+However, we only recommend using these free blog solutions if you’re starting a personal blog, due to their limited functionality and customization options.
+Using a free blogging platform can also come across as cheap or unprofessional, especially if the blog is tied to a business.

 - What Is WordPress?